-Scoliosis spinal fusion surgery for degenerative scoliosis patients
+Spinal fusion surgery for degenerative scoliosis patients

 For some patients with degenerative scoliosis, spinal fusion surgery may become a treatment option to correct the pain and misalignment of the spine caused by this condition.

-Open back fusion and minimally invasive stabilization
+Traditional open back fusion and minimally invasive stabilization